 “Even people who understand what they should be doing are not doing it,” said senior author Gabrielle Wong-Parodi, an assistant professor of Earth system science at Stanford’s School of Earth, Energy & Environmental Sciences (Stanford Earth).
 “The message needs to be evidence-based, and we need to provide people with behaviorally realistic options that they can actually do and afford.”

-Further investigation is needed to understand if mask wearing can also affect other actions to prevent the spread of infectious disease, such as hand-washing and social distancing, according to the co-authors.
+Further investigation is needed to understand if mask-wearing can also affect other actions to prevent the spread of infectious diseases, such as hand-washing and social distancing, according to the co-authors.